AbbeBlubb/crypto-bot/src/order/order.md

 }
 ```

-## Market sell, successful response + error
+## Market sell, successful + error

 When sell has been successful, the returned error is null.
-The response is an object woth .orderId.
+The response is an object with .orderId.
 When sell is not successfull, the returned response is empty object.
 The error is a large JSON object.

 ``` Nodejs